Activities and Nights Away

 Nights away or residential events help young people to become resilient.
 Whether it’s camping, hostelling, sleepovers or bivouacking, a Nights Away experience forms an integral part of scouting, and are something that every young person should have the opportunity to take part in.

 Planning a nights away experience?
-Don’t forget to submit a notification for approval ideally seven days before the event takes place..
+Don’t forget to submit a notification for approval ideally fourteen days before the event takes place..

 Frequently asked questions